Strategic flood risk documents

 It should be noted that whilst the maps presented here were produced using the most up-to-date information at the time of production, new information and mapping often becomes available.
 It is therefore recommended that when preparing an application for development, as well as utilising the SFRA maps, the Environment Agency's "Flood Map for Planning (Rivers and Sea)" and "Updated Flood Map for Surface Water" should also be consulted.

-Water Cycle Study
+Integrated Water Management Study